nmakel/sdm_modbus/README.md

 ## Usage

-The script `example-tcp-udp.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **Modbus TCP or Modbus UDP**.
+The script `example-tcp-udp.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **Modbus TCP or UDP**.
 To display values as a JSON object, add `--json`.

 ```
-usage: example-tcp.py [-h] [--unit UNIT] [--json] host port
+usage: example-tcp-udp.py [-h] [--unit UNIT] [--json] [--udp] host port

 positional arguments:
-  host         Modbus TCP address
+  host         Modbus TCP/UDP address
-  port         Modbus TCP port
+  port         Modbus TCP/UDP port

 optional arguments:
   -h, --help   show this help message and exit